maestroviktorin/encbyran-py/README.md

 The presented open source software is used to encrypt text files by the special method

 The encryption method is based on the Caesar Cipher
-The program code reads the words from the file, removes them from punctuation characters at the edges and then represents each letter of the word in the following format:
+The program code reads the words from the file, rid them from punctuation characters at the edges and then represents each letter of the word in the following format:

 `{special word}{randomly changed ASCII-number of the letter}`